Union Township, Warren County, Ohio: Geography

 The smallest township in the county, it originally had fifteen full and six fractional sections of land totaling 11,970 acres (48 km^{2}).
 However, a large portion of the township has been annexed into South Lebanon, Lebanon, and Mason.
 The village of South Lebanon remains within the township, but Mason and Lebanon are not and that land has been lost.
 The township is prone to flooding from the Little Miami and Turtle Creek.

 The entire township is in the Symmes Purchase and was surveyed in accordance with the unusual plan Symmes chose.

 Union is the third most popular township name statewide; only Washington (43 townships) and Jackson (37 townships) are more common.

 History

 Union Township was organized in 1815.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

-Economy

-There is significant gravel mining in the township.